zhiyongchenGREAT/speaker-reciprocal-points-learning/README.md

 ## Citation
 Please cite our work if it contributes to your research:

--Chen, Zhiyong, et al. "Enhancing Open-Set Speaker Identification through Rapid Tuning with Speaker Reciprocal Points and Negative Sample." arXiv preprint arXiv:2409.15742 (2024).
+Chen, Zhiyong, et al. "Enhancing Open-Set Speaker Identification through Rapid Tuning with Speaker Reciprocal Points and Negative Sample." arXiv preprint arXiv:2409.15742 (2024).